Claire McAuley

 • Delivered training courses on Traditional Food Quality Studies and their integration into Environmental Assessment to both Federal and Provincial Health Departments.

-• Conducts peer-reviews for Traditional Food Studies and risk assessments for First Nation, industry and private sector clients, including advising First Nations throughout the Environmental Impact Assessment Process regarding mitigation measures to protect traditional food quality.
+• Conducts peer-reviews for Traditional Food Studies and risk assessments for First Nations, industry and private sector clients, including advising First Nations throughout the Environmental Impact Assessment Process regarding mitigation measures to protect traditional food quality.

 • Project and Technical Manager (2005-2023) for the multi-disciplinary Genesee-Wabamun Biomonitoring Project on behalf of TransAlta and Capital Power.